codebytes/refactoring-your-identity/slides/Slides.md

 ## Q&A / Discussion
 - Where are you over-attached?
 - What skill will you surface next month?
-- What’s your first experiment?
+- What's your first experiment?
 <!-- Speaker Notes: Facilitate share & commitments. -->

 ---

 ## Thank You
-### Refactor identity continuously — not reactively
+### Refactor identity continuously - not reactively
 <!-- Speaker Notes: Closing slide relocated & abstract removed as requested. -->